 Here, the averaging is performed with respect to the Hamiltonian (\ref{1a})

 in the thermodynamic limit, where $\beta$ is the inverse temperature and the trace is taken over all possible spin configurations (taking into account invisible states as well).
-Introduced averages have predictable low- and high-temperature asymptotics shown in Table \ref{tab1}.
+The introduced averages have predictable low-temperature and high-temperature asymptotics shown in table \ref{tab1}.

 Assuming that the deviations from the averages are small, we neglect quadratic deviation terms to obtain the mean-field Hamiltonian:

 Taking into account the normalization condition for the averages: